jayden2013/PhotobucketMiner/README.md

 Parses and downloads Photobucket's recent uploads and the profiles of the recent uploaders.
 Specific users can be targeted, and images with certain properties can be targeted.

 # Limitations

+#####May 2020: Photobucket removed their recent uploads page.
+Running RecentUploads will pull the accounts of users who uploaded with the text "recent".

 Currently, only photos that aren't inside of a directory can be pulled and saved.
 This will be addressed in future versions.

 # Usage